 QUICK VERDICT: Not only the best Windows Phone 8 phablet, but the best WP8 device we've yet used.
 A stunning camera, a fast user experience, a strong battery life - it's all here.

 The Samsung Galaxy Note really kicked off the phablet craze, and the Samsung Galaxy Note 3 takes the format and continues to refine it.
 In this 2013 model, there's a cracking 5.7-inch display offering a 1920 x 1080 pixel resolution, giving you 386ppi.
 It's packed into a frame that measures 151.2 x 79.2 x 8.3mm, making it one of the most compact phablets around.

 Some might not like the faux leather back, but you can peel that off and swap it out: as well as access the internals to expand the storage or change the battery.

 There's plenty of power, thanks to the latest Qualcomm Snapdragon 800 chipset and 3GB of RAM, meaning that everything is slick and smooth.
 Samsung hasn't ignored the screen space on offer, giving you innovative features through the S Pen to help keep you productive.

-You get a lot with the Note 3, but it's also going to cost you a lot at £599.
-Arguably you can get bigger displays for the same money, but in the Note 3 the blend just feels right.
+You get a lot with the Note 3, but that comes at a premium price.
+You can get bigger displays for the same money, such as the Z1 Ultra, but we feel in the Note 3 that the size is just right.

 QUICK VERDICT: There will be some who will dismiss this phone out of hand for being too big.
 Those people are silly, and will never know what they are missing.
 The Note 3 is a diamond in the rough, a phone that doesn't just follow that pack, but leads it shouting, "Come on you dozy slowcoaches, at least try to keep up".
 It has instantly become our go-to Android phone, and will remain so until the Note 4, no doubt.